What is an interest-only HELOC and how does it work?

 Key takeaways

-- An interest-only home equity line of credit (HELOC) allows borrowers to pay back just the interest on their borrowed sums during the initial draw period, typically between five and 15 years.
+- An interest-only home equity line of credit (HELOC) allows borrowers to pay back just the interest on their withdrawals during the draw period, between the first five to 15 years.

 - An interest-only HELOC can make borrowing more affordable initially.
-But sticker shock can ensue when the draw period ends, and borrowers must start repaying both principal and interest.
+But sticker shock can set in when the draw period ends, and borrowers must start repaying both principal and interest.

-When the draw period ends, the HELOC repayment period begins and continues for, typically, 10 to 20 years more.
-You can no longer borrow money; instead, you have to repay what you owe, as on a mortgage.
-The minimum monthly payment then includes principal and interest, and the payments are large enough to cover the remaining interest and pay off the loan by the end of the loan term.
+When the draw period ends, the HELOC repayment period begins and typically lasts 10 to 20 years.
+You can no longer borrow money; instead, you must repay the outstanding balance, as you would on a mortgage.
+The minimum monthly payment now includes both principal and interest, and the payments are large enough to cover the remaining interest and pay off the loan by the end of the loan term.

 How does an interest-only HELOC work?